Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 Cruciferous vegetables contain three active ingredients at once that can naturally regulate estrogen levels:

 - Indole-3-Carbinol (I3C): These plant compounds can help remove excess estrogen from the body.
-Studies even suggest that cruciferous vegetables may protect against hormone-dependent cancers such as breast cancer in women (Michnovicz et al. 199131).
+Studies suggest that cruciferous vegetables may protect against hormone-dependent cancers such as breast cancer in women (Michnovicz et al. 199131).

 - Dietary fiber: Although cabbage vegetables are generally low in carbohydrates, they are rich in dietary fiber, which helps to lower estrogen levels while progesterone levels remain unaffected (Rose et al. 199132).